sj-omscs/6210-exam-2/exam.md

 ---

 * File directories.
 The file -> index number mapping should not change for a file
-* Stripe gorup map because the files themselves are not moved.
+* Stripe group map because the files themselves are not moved.